binsani/scada-learning/README.md

 > **What I learn → What I build → What I get wrong → What I improve**

-Every day is another step toward becoming a practical SCADA & Industrial Automation Engineer.
+Every day is another step toward becoming a practical **SCADA & Industrial Automation Engineer**.

 ---